Informatiqal/automatiqal-cli/README.md

 ## Documentation

 Have a look at `Automatiqal` package [wiki pages](https://github.com/Informatiqal/automatiqal/wiki) on how to structure the file and list of operations.
 More information will be added soon here as well

+## Limitations

+- no way to test the runbook (aka `dry run`) [automatiqal #6](https://github.com/Informatiqal/automatiqal/issues/6)
+- rollback / error handling workflow.
+At the moment if error is encountered the whole process will terminate.
+There should be a way to define additional tasks (for each task) that to be executed in case of error [automatiqal #3](https://github.com/Informatiqal/automatiqal/issues/3)
+- handling large files.
+In the current implementation all external files are read before the runbook is executed.
+This can be a problem when uploading large files [automatiqal #4](https://github.com/Informatiqal/automatiqal/issues/4)